 NTDs are widespread in poorer, rural communities, where most people live on less than two dollars per day.
 These diseases impair physical and cognitive development, contribute to mother and child illness and death, make it difficult to farm or earn a living, and limit productivity in the workplace.
 As a result, they trap the impoverished in a cycle of poverty and disease.
 Global NTD programs, coordinated by the WHO in collaboration with private and public sector partners, focus on identifying regions and countries where NTDs are present and work to control or, when possible, eliminate them.

 In line with our ‘Health for All’ vision and ‘Science for a better life’ purpose, we have been collaborating with the WHO since 2002 in the fight against NTDs.
 In 2012 we signed the “London Declaration on NTDs” aimed at eliminating the 10 most devastating NTDs by 2020.
 Though significant progress has been made through public-private partnerships, many of the targets have not yet been achieved.
 Therefore, we have committed to the WHO NTD Roadmap 2030, endorsed by the World Health Assembly in 2020.
-This roadmap does not simply replace the 2012 one but advances the NTD agenda with opportunities to stimulate efforts through comprehensive approaches that require multisectoral collaboration.
+This advances the NTD agenda with opportunities to stimulate efforts through comprehensive approaches that require multisectoral collaboration.
 Additionally, new diseases have been added, with 20 NTDs targeted for elimination as a public health problem by 2030.

-We will continue supporting WHO in fighting African sleeping sickness and Chagas disease, and in 2020 we added a new engagement to fight Taeniasis (pork tapeworm infections).
+We will continue supporting WHO in fighting African sleeping sickness and Chagas disease.
+In2020 we added a new engagement to fight Taeniasis (pork tapeworm infections).

 Addressing the many diseases that afflict the world’s poorest populations, often in remote areas of the world, is not an easy task.
 It’s a challenge that must be addressed by multiple organizations and stakeholders, both public and private.
 That is why we partner with the WHO and other organizations to eliminate NTDs through better understanding of disease burdens, socio-cultural contexts and the varied obstacles to healthcare access.